tradle/zlorp/README.md

 # zlorp

+P2P comm module, meant more as infrastructure for peer to peer applications than a chat client.

+Find peers on the internet via the BitTorrent DHT, knowing only their public keys (or public key fingerprint), and send structured data to each other with OTR messaging.

 _This module is used by [Tradle](https://github.com/tradle)_

-## What is Zlorp

-Zlorp is a P2P comm module, meant more as infrastructure for peer to peer applications than a chat client.

-Find peers on the internet via the BitTorrent DHT, knowing only their public keys (or public key fingerprint), and send structured data to each other with OTR messaging.

 _inspired by [bluntly](https://github.com/danoctavian/bluntly)_